l-palermo/CV/README.md

 #### Reliable and responsible

-Both at work and at University I always focused on completing my tasks in time without the need for supervision.
+I always focus on completing my tasks in time without the need for supervision.
-At Aros, I have always been trusted in attending meetings with clients and other consultants independently.
+At Aros, I quickly gained trust so I was attending meetings with clients and other consultants independently.
 My tasks were understanding clients requirements, effectively communicating risks, coordinating structural, mechanical and architectural design with other consultants to achieve the client objectives.
-Active listening, clear communication and deliver in time were key factors to allow everyone to do their work.

 #### Determination